Skip to main content

 Understand the 'why' behind your combinations.
 Don't just copy my examples.
 Think about what each indicator measures and why they complement each other.
 RSI shows momentum extremes, EMA shows trend direction — they work together because they measure different aspects of price action.

 Backtest everything.
-I cannot stress this enough.
 Before you risk real money, test your combined indicators on historical data.
 Look for periods where your signals would have failed and ask yourself why.
 Our guide on How to Backtest Your Trading Ideas with Pine Script will help you do this properly.

 Consider using tools like Pineify if you want to experiment with different combinations without writing code from scratch.
 Sometimes the fastest way to learn is to see how different indicators interact visually before diving into the programming side.

-Remember, Pine Script is just a tool.
-The real edge comes from understanding market psychology and having the discipline to follow your rules even when your emotions are screaming at you to do the opposite.
+Pine Script is just a tool.
+The real edge comes from understanding market psychology and having the discipline to follow your rules even when your emotions tell you to do the opposite.

 References: